nrfconnect/sdk-nrf/samples/cellular/modem_trace_flash/README.rst

    The button changes to :guilabel:`Stop` and is greyed out.
 #.
 When the console output  ``Flushed modem traces to flash`` is received in Serial Terminal, press **Button 1** on the development kit.
    If you are not using a serial terminal, you can approximately wait for one minute after clicking the :guilabel:`Start` button, and then press **Button 1**.
 #.
-Observe modem traces received on the Cellular Monitor desktop application.
+Observe modem traces received on the Cellular Monitor app.

 .. note::
    Since the external flash is erased at startup, there will be a few seconds of delay before the first console output is received from the sample.